 What Is Required Reserve Ratio

-Nov 21, 2025 · 11 min read
+11 min read

 The required reserve ratio is a powerful tool that influences how banks operate and, consequently, the overall economy.
 It's a percentage of a bank's deposits that they are mandated to keep in their account at the central bank or as vault cash.
 It plays a critical role in controlling the money supply, influencing interest rates, and ensuring the stability of the financial system.
-Let's delve into the details of how it functions and why it matters.
+Let's look at the details of how it functions and why it matters.

 Main Subheading